Branded social media has gone from golden boy to punching bag in the past few years.

 brands, interpretation of the data they generate is tricky, and requires more scrutiny.

-As to the larger question of whether social media is worth it at all, I feel that this is a
+As to whether social media is worth it at all, I feel that this is a

 Someone might respond at this point, "But branded social media sucks."